[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me

 Third Version.
 Introduced 1968 - Crystal Palace.
 Claret and light blue stripes.
 White shorts.

-• The first version has been seen in both card and celluloid (it was in Waddingtons unsold stock).
+• The first version is common in both card and celluloid (it was in Waddingtons unsold stock).

 • White Shorts.
-No illustration, and I've not seen this one.
+No illustration, and I've not seen this one in card or celluloid.

-• The final version of reference 40 was also produced.
-Thanks to Bob Varney for the Celluloid illustration here.
+• The striped version was produced as a celluloid.
+Thanks to Bob Varney for the illustration here.

-• Note that the round collar and long sleeves design of this final version comes from the last batch of celluloids.
+• Note that the round collar and long sleeves design of this version comes from the final batch of celluloids.

 1. Introduced 1965 - Liverpool, Bristol City, Workington, Crewe.
 Card version seen with and without the white cuffs.